dominikpanzer/cacamber-BDD-for-ABAP/README.md

 * Increases / improves collaboration between business, development and QA
 * Makes communication in the team easier by using natural domain centric language
 * The team can talk about the system behavior instead of technical implementation details
-* Devs know when they are "done", because the clearly defined scenarios can be used as are acceptance criteria
+* Devs know when they are "done", because the clearly defined scenarios can be used as acceptance criteria
 * Test scenarios are easily readable for new devs because they are written in a natural language
 * Test steps can be reused
 * Tests can be easily parameterized
-* Tests are a living and up to date documentation
+* Tests are a living and up-to-date documentation
 * Testing is shifted to the left of the dev process
 * Automated BDD tests give the devs the security that the code still works and nothing breaks
 * Fosters unit testing to implement the scenarios
-* Hides compexity of implementations behind an abstraction layer
+* Hides complexity of implementations behind an abstraction layer
 * etc.

 ## How does Cacamber technically work?
 Cacamber basically works like this:
-* When you call one of Cacambers methods like `GIVEN`, `WHEN`, `THEN` etc or `VERIFIY`, you provide a string as a parameter of these methods.
+* When you call one of Cacambers methods like `GIVEN`, `WHEN`, `THEN`, etc or `VERIFY`, you provide a string as a parameter of these methods.
 This string is a single step in your test (when using `GIVEN` etc.) or also a complete scenario (when using `VERIFY`) written in natural language.
 * Cacamber will take this string and check it against the configuration that was provided via the `CONFIGURE` method in the `SETUP` of your test class.
 * The configuration consists of different entries.
-The first entry will be used to check if the regular expression ("pattern") and the provides string macht.
+The first entry will be used to check if the regular expression ("pattern") and the provided string match.
 If it does Cacamber will extract the variables from the string.
-* It then will call the method thats was provided via the configuration and use the variables as parameters.
+* It then will call the method that was provided via the configuration and use the variables as parameters.
-* If no regular expression matches, the next configuration entry will be used etc.
+* If no regular expression matches, the next configuration entry will be checked etc.
-* If no configuration entry can be found, Cacamber throws and exception.
+* If no configuration entry can be found, Cacamber throws an exception.

 ## Cacamber API